 Speed Control Is Better When Euro Nymphing

-When Euro Nymphing for steelhead you are not using any type of float or indicator.
-This allows the flies to move at the speed of the bottom current and which gives you the most natural drift speed possible, and that means more fish.
-The keyword in that sentence is bottom current.
+When Euro Nymphing for steelhead you are not using any type of float or indicator that might pull or drag your fly.
+This allows the flies to move at the speed of the bottom current which gives you the most natural drift speed possible.
+Natural speed results in more steelhead.

-The bottom current is often much slower than the upper current.
-The upper current in some cases can be 50 to 90% faster than the bottom current where the fish are holding and feeding.
-This is a proven phenomenon of stream hydraulics.
+Most anglers are not aware that the bottom current where the steelhead are feeding is often much slower than the upper current.
+The upper current is sometimes 50 to 90% faster than the bottom current.

 Depth Control Is Better When Euro Nymphing